kubecost/docs/install-and-configure/install/multi-cluster/federated-etl/federated-etl.md

 * One primary cluster that is also federated.
 Aggregator is running on this cluster.
 * Three secondary federated clusters

 The result is four clusters federated together.
-All clusters push their local cost data to the federated storage, but only the primary cluster via Aggregator interacts with the federated data for querying.
+All clusters push their local cost data to the Federated Storage, but only the primary cluster via Aggregator interacts with the total Federated data for querying.

 ![Federated ETL diagram](/images/diagrams/fed-etl-agg-arch.png)